Engineering Lessons from Authorized YouTube-to-Blockchain Content Replication at Scale: Production Challenges: When YouTube's Defenses Interact with System Architecture

 \textbf{Timeline}: A channel with 48 videos signed up for YPP.
 After successful on-chain video object creation, the subsequent DynamoDB state update writes exceeded the provisioned capacity of 1 read unit / 1 write unit.

-\textbf{Impact}: \texttt{ProvisionedThroughputExceededException} caused 28 videos to be silently skipped in the state update.
+\textbf{Impact}: \texttt{Provisioned\-Throughput\-Exceeded\-Exception} caused 28 videos to be silently skipped in the state update.
 On the next processing cycle, the system did not find these videos in a ``created'' state and re-created them, producing \textbf{28 duplicate video objects on the Joystream blockchain}.

 \textbf{Root cause}: Production DynamoDB tables were provisioned with minimum capacity (1 RCU / 1 WCU).
 Community load testing was performed against local DynamoDB (which does not enforce capacity limits), creating a gap in test coverage.